LDAWG-a11y/a11yWebApp/src/guides/making-your-courses-accessible.md

 ---
-title: Guidance for making courses accessible for teaching staff
+title: Making courses accessible for teaching staff
 summary: This is an interactive online course created for teaching staff from the School of Advanced Study using Articulate Rise.
 The emphasis is on practical steps using the tools available to SAS staff that can make a big